jaxson/OpenParlBrief/README.md

 ## What's Here

 This repository contains the initial planning and scoping work for what could become an autonomous parliamentary monitoring system.
-See [plan.md](plan.md) for the complete project scope, technical architecture, and implementation ideas.
+See [plan.md](plan.md) for the project scope, proposed technical architecture, and implementation ideas.

 ## Background